 Grow your own cancer medication

-Because medical studies have started to show that marijuana can have some amazing effects, it makes sense to many to grow their own marijuana plants, so they know exactly what type of strain they are growing and where exactly it comes from.
+Because medical studies have started to show that marijuana can have some amazing effects on cancer, it makes sense to many to grow their own marijuana plants, so they know exactly what type of strain they are growing and where exactly it comes from.

 Cannabis sativa, for example, can relieve pain, increase mobility, and help patients sleep better.
 It’s also a natural source of CBD.
 If you grow your own Cannabis sativa, you can have this relief whenever you need it.